White House Announces List Of Charities President Trump And Melania Are Donating To

 The White House announced a list of 12 charities Wednesday that President Donald Trump and his wife Melania will donate a combined $1 million to for Hurricane Harvey relief efforts.
 "The President

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
-For licensing opportunities of our original content, please contact [email protected].
+For licensing opportunities of our original content, please contact [email protected]on.org.